Clinical Psychology Admission Process

 Working With Faculty Members

 We admit students to work with specific faculty members.
-We ask that you make clear in your statement of purpose (i.e., personal statement) which faculty member(s) you are interested in working with and why.
-The following core clinical faculty members plan to admit students to matriculate in fall 2024:
+In your statement of purpose (i.e., personal statement), please specify which faculty member(s) you are interested in working with and why.

-You can also ask to work with other department faculty, as well as Julie Crouch, director of the Center for the Study of Family Violence and Sexual Assault.
+You may also ask to work with other department faculty or Julie Crouch, director of the Center for the Study of Family Violence and Sexual Assault.

-Please note: The ability to work with individuals outside of the core clinical faculty depends on funding and faculty interest.
-You can choose to work with another faculty member if the initial match isn't satisfactory.
+Please note: the ability to work with faculty members outside of the core clinical faculty depends on funding and faculty interest.
+If the initial match is not satisfactory, you may work with another faculty member.

 Application Process